oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-auto-generated-maintenance-pages-on-every-project-/rule.md

 ![ The application is running](RunNorthwind.jpg)

-Code Smith enables to do this generate with a single command.
+Code ​Smith enables to do this generate with a single command.
 If you want to generate it again, just run this command.

 ```